osuushi/lemon-soda/README.md

 1. The path is taken relative to the input path and the file extension is stripped off

-1. Any character that isn't a letter or number is replaced with a "-"
+1. Any character that isn't a letter or number is replaced with "-"

 1. Repeated hyphens are condensed and trailing hyphens are removed